Sulvank/liquidity-pools/README.md

 ---

-### 🚀 SwapApp: A minimal and safe way to integrate Uniswap swaps on-chain.
+### 🚀 SwapApp: Uniswap-powered token swap and liquidity management in Solidity.